georgejeffers/etsy-mcp/README.md

 MIT License (Please create a LICENSE file with the MIT License text if you choose this license, or specify another.)

 ## Sponsors

-We are grateful for the support of our sponsors:

 - [Resold](https://resold.app/)
 - [Vinta](https://vinta.app/)